-To maintain the high performance and quality finish of your Valor Fires appliance, please follow these guidelines:
+To maintain the high performance and quality finish of your gas fire, please follow these guidelines:

-- Before attempting to clean the fire, please remember to turn off the fire and wait for the appliance to cool.
-The fire will retain heat for some time before cleaning can begin. - If any pieces of debris are found in the firebox, have the chimney inspected before further use.
+- Before attempting to clean the fire, please remember to turn off the fire and wait for the appliance to cool completely.
+The fire will retain heat for some time before cleaning can begin. - If any pieces of debris are found in the hotbox, have the chimney inspected before further use.

-Metal Parts.
+Metal parts.

-- Clean the metal parts with a slightly damp, lint free non-abrasive cloth and then dry. - Do not use abrasive cleaners, as these will scratch the fire surface.
+- Clean the metal parts with a slightly damp cloth and then dry. - Do not use abrasive cleaners as these will scratch the fire surface. - Fascia Clean the metal parts with a slightly damp cloth and then dry.
+Do not use polish or abrasive materials.